 These humanoid traffic robots can rotate their chest and raise their arms like a human traffic officer would do to stop vehicles in one direction, and allow their flow in another one.
 Some of these robots can detect pedestrians and are programmed to “speak” to tell them when the road can be crossed or not.

-The robots are made of aluminum to better withstand the equatorial climate.
-The humanoid robot located at the crossroad of the parliament is equipped with High Tech electronics.
-For example, it has a system that detects pedestrians who want to cross the road, as well as cameras set in his "eyes” and “shoulders” that film traffic continuously.
-Thanks to the antenna fixed on his head, data can be sent to the control center via an Internet Protocol (IP) transmission.
+The new generation of robots conceived by the inventor has cameras set in their “eyes” and “shoulders” that film traffic continuously.
+Thanks to the antenna fixed on top of their head, data can be transmitted to a control center via an Internet Protocol (IP) transmission.

-This inventor is already planning to manufacture robot soldiers, road cleaning robots, robots that can intervene in a toxic environment, etc. Thérèse Izay is the proof that women have an important role to play in the industrialization effort of the African continent, and that they are just as talented as men.
+Thérèse Izay is already envisioning the manufacturing of robot soldiers, road cleaning robots, robots that can intervene in a toxic environment, etc. She is the proof that women have an important role to play in the industrialization process of the African continent, and that they are just as talented as men.